pejer/recipes/pizza.md

 ## Ingredients (for 4 pizzas)
 Dough:
-552g Tipo 00-flour (high protein contents ~ 12.5)
+* 552g Tipo 00-flour (high protein contents ~ 12.5)
-359g cold water
+* 359g cold water
-1.2g fresh yeast
+* 1.2g fresh yeast
-16.4g salt (preferably sea salt)
+* 16.4g salt (preferably sea salt)

 Sauce:
-One can of San Marzano tomatoes
+* One can of San Marzano tomatoes
-2 cloves garlic
+* 2 cloves of garlic
-1 bay leaf
+* 1 bay leaf
-Some fresh basil
+* Some fresh basil
-A pair of tablespoons of olive oil
+* A pair of tablespoons of olive oil

 ## ~4 days before
 There is a lot of kneading needed so using a kitchen assistant or similar is a good idea.